waffle-empire/docs/README.md

 1. Use `virtual` in Base classes
 2. Use `virtual` and `Override` in Derived classes
 3. Use `virtual` and `= 0` for an abstract(instantiable) class
-4. Always make destructors `Virtual`
+4. Always make destructors `virtual`